-The Williams Route 66 Marathon is pleased to announce the five official charities for the 2014 Williams Route 66 Marathon Charity Challenge.
+The five official charities for the 2015 Williams Route 66 Marathon Charity Challenge are:

 - Community Food Bank of Eastern Oklahoma